AndrewKlement/BluetoothCoffeeScale/README.md

 # BluetoothCoffeeScale
-A bluetooth coffee scale that can connect to an app and track coffee brewing
+A bluetooth coffee scale that can connect to a [recipe app](https://github.com/AndrewKlement/Recipe) and track coffee brewing